Acinate/Algorithms/src/algorithms/dynamic_programming/MagicIndex/Readme.md

 the left or right side of x.

 Building off this approach, is there a way that we can look at the middle element to determine where a magic index might be?
 We can use binary search to navigate through this sorted array of distinct elements.

+### Follow Up: What if the elements are not distinct?

+If the elements are not distinct, then this algorithm fails.

+The general pattern is that we compare midIndex and midValue for equality first.
+Then, if they are not equal, we recursively search the left and right sides as follows: